#014 TF Implementing LeNet-5 in TensorFlow 2.0

 Highlights: In this post we will show how to implement a foundamental Convolutional Neural Network like \(LeNet-5\) in TensorFlow.
 The LeNet-5 architecture was invented by Yann LeCun in 1998 and was the first Convolutional Neural Network.

 The goal of \(LeNet-5 \) was to recognize handwritten digits.
 So, it takes as an input \(32\times32\times1 \) image.
 It is a grayscale image, thus the number of channels is \(1 \).
 Below we can see an arhitecture of this network.

-In this post we will implement this model for the Fashion MNIST dataset, which serves as a direct drop-in replacement for the original MNIST dataset and is a little bit more complicated than the main one with digits.
-Original MNIST is nowadays considered as too easy.
+I. Original MNIST is nowadays considered as too easy.
 In the last two decades, many researchers proposed successful solutions for original MNIST.
 You can check direct comparison results here.

 Because this network is primarily designed for MNIST dataset, it performs significantly better on it.
 With small changes, it can achieve that accuracy on the Fashion MNIST dataset.
 However, in this post we will stick to the original architecture of the network.

 About LeNet-5 architecture you can read a detailed theoretical post here.

 The interactive Colab notebook can be found at the following link

 For practice, you can try to change a dataset by replacing fashion_mnist with mnist, cifar10 or other.